 Brittany Watts

 Brittany first discovered her love for dance performing in musical theatre productions.
-Some of her favorite productions she has been a part of are Beauty and the Beast, Guys and Dolls, and most recently, Singin’ in the Rain.
-Through performing in live theatre on stage, her love for dance grew.
+Some of her favorite productions she has been a part of are Beauty and the Beast, Guys and Dolls, Singin’ in the Rain and Elf.
+Through performing in theatre on stage, her love for dance grew.
 From teaching classes to choreographing, Brittany has had a wide variety of professional dance experience.
-She began her journey with WVDC in 2016, since then Brittany has creatively produced Peter Pan, Toy Story, Beauty and the Beast, Alice in Wonderland, The Wizard of Oz, Frozen and Wonka!
-Her passion grows through helping dancers of all ages discover their talents in dance/theatre and she looks forward to working with the performer’s of WVDC’s 2024 production of the Little Mermaid.
+She began her journey with WVDC in 2016, since then Brittany has creatively produced over 10 productions.
+Her passion grows through helping dancers of all ages discover their talents in dance/theatre and she looks forward to working with the performers of WVDC’s 2026 production of Despicable Me.

 Lyndsey’s dance journey began at just 2 years old and she has loved it ever since!
 Having trained in various styles such as jazz, hip-Hop, ballet, contemporary, modern, tap & more, Lyndsey grew up on stage competing and sharing her passion through what she loved most.
 Throughout the many years, Lyndsey has received various scholarships including The Joffrey Ballet School, Elite traveling teams, Alvin Ailey Summer intensive, and AMDA College of the Performing Arts in Los Angeles .
 After training for 16 years at her home studio, Lyndsey was accepted into one of the most prestigious companies in her senior year and chose to continue her training in Los Angeles.
 During her time in Los Angeles, Lyndsey has worked on various video projects, shows, and workshopping with some of the most well known choreographers in the industry.
 While continuing to pursue her professional dance career, Lyndsey is excited and eager to be back in the Bay Area to share her love and knowledge for dance as part of the WVDC family!